Sacred Chickens

 I’m not talking about the delicious kind of fear with which we tease our bodies by riding roller coasters or seeing movies starring some of my friends.
 I’m talking about the underlying bodily fear that dogs our every move (when we’re alive – really there are some advantages to being on my side of the question).

-The past is safe.
-It’s over.
-The children who tormented you have gone away.
-Your father – whose belt tore your flesh and left scars on your body and your mind – is gone.
-You now understand his bewilderment, his inability to control life and the fear for the flesh of his flesh that pressed him into punishment, into making your world as small and safe as he could make it.
-The mistakes that you made – remember when you drove your car through the fence because you were tired and you’d been up all night at a party – those mistakes that could have killed someone, including you, by the grace of God or random chance, those mistakes left you standing.
+Remember, there was much to fear in the past.
+Mistakes were made.
+Events could have gone very differently.
+That night you drove your car through the neighbor's fence because you were tired and you’d been up all night at a party?
+You could have killed someone, including you, by the grace of God or random chance, those mistakes left you standing.
 However it happened, the past has been lived through.
-It has walls and boundaries.
-It is a fortress of concrete and steel that can never be assailed by the winds of change.
+It is now impermeable, a fortress of concrete and steel that cannot be assailed by the winds of change.
+Those fears and regrets are dead, having been swallowed in the river of time.

 0 Comments